romenti/Bayesian_Fertility_Genealogies/README.md

-# Bayesian modelling approach to measure historical fertility patterns from online genealogical data
+# Reproducible material for paper: 'Bayesian indirect estimation of historical fertility in Europe and US using online genealogical data'